 We break down our communications into pre-bid and bid phases.
 Prior to the request for quote being released, you can have discussions with procurement, contracts, engineering, and other functions to provide data on products and services.
-If your contacts are with our engineering group, please be sure to also find the corresponding contracts representative so that your capabilities are known and you are included on a bidders list.
+If your contacts are with our engineering group, please be sure to also find the corresponding procurement or contracts representative so that your capabilities are known.